 Oklahoma Sex Offender Registration

-The ramifications of registering as a sex offender in Oklahoma are totally life-altering.
+The ramifications of registering as a sex offender in Oklahoma are totally life-altering, and carries greater penalties than Oklahoma prostitution penalties.
 Sex offenders in Oklahoma are treated as second-class citizens.
 Furthermore, the Oklahoma Sex Offender Registration Act has been amended with such great frequency and lack of oversight that the registration requirements could become even more debilitating if the current trend continues.
 Though the registration requirements serve a fine purpose in protecting our communities from the truly dangerous sexual predators, the requirements must not be viewed lightly or applied too broadly.
 Though the Oklahoma Sex Offender Registry has been codified into the Oklahoma Statutes since 1989, it was subject to new and wide-sweeping amendments in 2007 due to Oklahoma’s codification of the federally created Adam Walsh Act.
 Based off of these new amendments, many individuals already subject to the Oklahoma Sex Offender Registry have found themselves reclassified into one of the following categories:

 Oklahoma Sex Offender Levels

 Level 1: results in a designation that the person poses a low danger to the community and will not likely engage in criminal sexual conduct and requires registration for 15 years from sentencing or release from DOC custody;

 Level 2: results in a designation that the person poses a moderate danger to the community and may continue to engage in criminal sexual conduct and requires registration for 25 years form sentencing or release from DOC custody;

 Level 3: results in a designation that the person poses a serious danger to the community and will continue to engage in criminal sexual conduct and requires registration for life.